How to create a social media business continuity plan

 1. Operations

-Like any other aspect of your business, social media operations at a time of crisis are different from normal operations.
+Like any other aspect of your business, social media operations during a crisis are different from normal operations.
 Your business continuity plan needs to account for that.
 For example, what happens if your Facebook page suddenly becomes the focal point for customer service?
 What do you do if you suddenly have no access to your in-house graphics team?

-Your social media business continuity plan needs to detail all of the processes and tools you need to maintain continued operations.
-This includes training your teams, acquiring the necessary tools, and creating relationships with 3rd party service providers who can help out in a crunch.
-It works both ways.Ā
+Your social media business continuity plan should detail all the processes and tools necessary to maintain continuous operations.
+This includes training your teams, acquiring the essential tools, and establishing relationships with third-party service providers who can assist in a pinch.
+It works both ways.

 2. Internal communications

-More than anything, it is critical that everyone knows their role and has a clear understanding of the flow of information.
+More than anything, it is crucial that everyone understands their role and has a clear understanding of the information flow.
 In addition, having a unified platform for internal communications, preferably one that saves endless email chains, can be a huge plus and minimize confusion.

 3. Messaging and content

-COVID-19 has provided a plethora of examples for creative social media messaging and content.
-Among them are Vodafone Espana with a simple but elegant guide on Twitter instructing followers on mobile phone hygiene.
+COVID-19 has provided numerous examples of creative social media messaging and content.
+Among them is Vodafone España with a simple but elegant guide on Twitter instructing followers on mobile phone hygiene.

 Conclusion

 Desperate times call for calculated measures.
-The Coronavirus pandemic has thrown many organizations, unprepared for such situations, into damage-control mode.Ā This is true for social media management and marketing as well.Ā
+The Coronavirus pandemic has thrown many organizations, unprepared for such situations, into damage-control mode.
+This is also true for social media management and marketing.

-The role of social media in communicating business continuity during a crisis is a critical one.
-No less important is its role in maintaining business continuity through lead generation and service via social media channels.Ā
+The role of social media in communicating business continuity during a crisis is crucial.
+No less important is its role in maintaining business continuity through lead generation and service via social media channels.